 No matter where you travel though – be it Myanmar or Malta – it’s always a good idea to be equipped with a few tips when it comes to travelling by yourself.

-- That said, there aren’t LOADS of hostels.
+- That said, there aren’t loads of hostels (Though there are quite a few good Mandalay hostels).
 Staying in a family-run guesthouse can be an amazing experience though.
 Feeling at home is much better than a much more impersonal hotel experience.
 Trust us.

 - Picking up a sim card at the airport is a good idea.
 With this, you’ll be able to use the data for maps, phone your accommodation ahead of time, book restaurants, and all sorts of other stuff.
-Most importantly though, you’ll be able to keep in touch with your folks and friends back home (it’s better that someone knows where in the world you are than NO ONE).
+Most importantly though, you’ll be able to keep in touch with your folks and friends back home.

-- Don’t get CRAZY drunk.
-(We’re talking from experience.)
+- Don’t get crazy drunk.
 Busy places like Yangon are already difficult to navigate and getting blind drunk isn’t going to help the situation much.

 - Don’t push yourself too hard.
 You don’t need to see every place and doing so is really going to wear you out.
-The distances between the main destinations in Myanmar are surprisingly long and not ALWAYS straightforward.
-So don’t feel like you NEED to do everything.
 Give yourself days to chill.

 - Oh and Myanmar can get HOT.
 Look after yourself in the heat and drink plenty of water.
 If you’re by yourself, getting heat stroke is not fun at all.